-When looking into hard drives you will need to consider the writing and reading speed as this is how fast you programs will load and operate.
+When looking into hard drives you will need to consider the writing and reading speed as this is how fast your programs will load and operate.
 A typical 7200 RPM hard disc drive will give you a read/ write speed of 80-160 Mbps which is still pretty good but it cannot quite compete with the new Solid State Drive.

 Solid State Drive

-The new choice that you can go for is known as an SSD which is a solid state drive.
+The new choice that you can go for is known as an SSD which is a solid-state drive.
 These are much smaller than your normal hard drive and also a lot faster, rather than taking a couple of minutes to use programs it will speed it up to just seconds.
-Rather than using spinning components and having to wait for the right time for them to be in the right place, instead the SSD saves data in to a pool of NAND flash.
+Rather than using spinning components and having to wait for the right time for them to be in the right place, instead, the SSD saves data into a pool of NAND flash.
 NAND flash is made up of what are known as flating gate transistors.
 NAND flash is designed to retain its charge state even when not powered up.
 NAND is a type of non-volatile memory which means it retains the stored data even when the power is turned off.

 The only way to compare the SSD to a HDD is the reading and wring speed of them, a normal SSD can read data at around 550 MBps and write at around 520MBps which is multiple times faster than the older hardware.
-Then when you come to the capacity of SSD you can get some as small as 32gb and go up to around 4TB, again this all depends on the budget that you have.
+Then when you come to the capacity of SSD you can get some as small as 32GB and go up to around 4TB, again this all depends on the budget that you have.

 What is Your Best Option?

-Most people tend to install there operating system onto the SSD so that their computer loads up fast as the data is read a lot faster, maybe have a couple of games on there.
+Most people tend to install their operating system onto the SSD so that their computer loads up fast as the data is read a lot faster, maybe have a couple of games on there.
 However, to save a bit of money they would buy a large HDD to store other information on as they are cheaper.

-You will also need to keep in mind to keep them at their optimum speed you cannot fill them up any more than 70% of there total storage as this will start to slow them down at considerable rates.
+You will also need to keep in mind to keep them at their optimum speed you cannot fill them up any more than 70% of their total storage as this will start to slow them down at considerable rates.